TAKE THE TIME TO READ ABOUT VACCINES BEFORE MAKING A DECISION ON VACCINATING YOUR PET –

 Read and Research before going to your veterinarian’s office.
 Veterinarians can order titer test prior to vaccinating, or you can order them directly yourself.

-There are many conditions where a dog might be too fragile to endure a vaccination shot, pets that are going thru challenging health conditions like cancer or auto-immune diseases, elderly fragile dogs, dogs that have had adverse reactions previously, seizures and tremors, as well as other unique individual conditions.
-Giving a dog that is dealing with these types of challenges could be hurtful to your dog’s health.
+There are many conditions where a dog might be too fragile to endure a vaccination shot, pets that are going thru challenging health conditions like cancer or auto-immune diseases, elderly fragile dogs, dogs that have had adverse reactions previously, seizures and tremors, as well as other unique individual conditions or simply if you are concerned about over-vaccinating your pet.
+Giving a dog that is dealing with these types of challenges could be hurtful to your dog’s health by giving them unnecessary vaccines.

 Many pet care business’s (doggie daycares, dog parks, kennels) are starting to better understand and update their policies on companion animal vaccine requirements as they better understand the increased risk of hurting dogs by asking for too many vaccinations & requirements.